ER-28/react_project_junior/README.md

 3. Update a product
 4. View all products
 5. View a single product
-6. Search for a product by name price or quantity
+6. Search for a product by name price or quantity (optional)
-7. Sort the products by name price or quantity
+7. Sort the products by name price or quantity (optional)
-8. Filter the products by price or quantity
+8. Filter the products by price or quantity (optional)

 #### The project is in **React** with **TypeScript** and **Vite**.